nicc777/kubernetes-cicd-lab-local/task_04_deploy_jenkins_docker.md

 * Create a user
 * Update any plugins due for update
 * Restart Jenkins (as part of the plugin update)
+* Set the hostname to something like `jenkins.example.tld` (the entry was already added to `/etc/hosts` during the Gitlab installation task)

 ## Build Nodes